wilddeer/Peppermint/README.md

 //click `#left-arr` to go to the previous slide
 $('#left-arr').click(slider.data('Peppermint').prev);

-//click `#getslidesnumber` to get total number of slides
+//click `#getslidesnumber` to alert total number of slides
 $('#getslidesnumber').click(function() {
     alert('There are '+slider.data('Peppermint').getSlidesNumber()+' slides');
 });